asaikali/effective-spring-on-kubernetes/layers-dockerfile/README.md

-# fatjar-dockerfile
+# layers-dockerfile

-Example showing how to bundle a Spring Boot fat jar into a container image using a Dockerfile.
+Example showing how to package a Spring Boot into an optimized multi-layer container image using a Dockerfile.

 **Prerequisites**